gambtho/aks-azuredevops-agent/README.md

     az keyvault secret set --vault-name $name$env --name ado-url --value $ADO_URL # from step 6
     ```

-8. Add [Terraform tasks](https://marketplace.visualstudio.com/items?itemName=charleszipp.azure-pipelines-tasks-terraform)  to your ADO organization
+8. Create another variable group named devops_kv, and associate this with the keyvault you just created.
+Add all available variables, and authorize it for use in pipelines

-9. Create another variable group devops_kv, and associate this with the keyvault you created earlier.
-Add all available variables, and authorize it for use in pipelines.
+9. Add [Terraform tasks](https://marketplace.visualstudio.com/items?itemName=charleszipp.azure-pipelines-tasks-terraform)  to your ADO organization

 10. Follow these [instructions](https://helm.sh/docs/tiller_ssl/) to setup certificates that will be used by helm, and upload them as a library/secure file named helm-certs.zip (make sure to authorize this for use in pipelines)